Click the flag

 Mary Gordon, an educator who has worked for more than two decades with children from all kinds of backgrounds, believes that the solution to bullying and other anti-social behaviour lies within each child's innate sense of caring and compassion.
 She believes that infusing children with empathy constitutes nothing less than a new paradigm in our approach to child-raising.

-Through the Roots of Empathy, her highly successful organization, Mary Gordon creates a rich, rewarding classroom experience that fosters empathy within children.
+Through Roots of Empathy, her highly successful organization, Mary Gordon creates a rich, rewarding classroom experience that fosters empathy within children.
 The program brings babies and students together in a symbiotic loving environment that has been proven to reduce aggression and increase tolerance and emotional understanding in children.
-To date, Roots of Empathy has reached 325,000 children worldwide.
+Roots of Empathy has reached over 500,000 children worldwide.
+Founder Mary Gordon’s contribution has been recognized with the Order of Canada, the David E. Mitchell Award of Distinction, and has given her the opportunity to dialogue with His Holiness the Dalai Lama on three separate occasions.

 The Second Shift: Working Families and the Revolution at Home, Revised Edition.
 Arlie Hochschild & Anne Machung, $18.50